Categorisation of chemicals with an end use in articles with food contact

 - coatings on gutters (contact with rainwater is transient)

-Is your introduction exempted, reported or assessed?
+Is this introduction listed, exempted, reported or assessed?

 You can find additional or different requirements you need to be aware of when working out your introduction category at: